 This means that if you open an email client on your laptop computer and download a new email, that email will also be downloaded on your other devices, such as your smartphone.

-If you access your emails on your iPad, for example, and read a new message, it will continue to show as read when you next access your emails from your desktop PC.
+If you access your emails on your iPad, for example, and read new email messages, it will continue to show as read when you next access your emails from your desktop PC.
 However, while IMAP is a better option for syncing, it does take up more processing power and can be more error-prone.

 Benefits of Using IMAP